NJdevPro/Behaviour-Tree/README.md

 ### Memory type nodes

-These nodes may require some adaptation to your particular usage.
+These nodes persist data between node runs.
+There are two sorts of memory: a thread safe stack and variables.

-*SetVariable*: associate a memory object to a variable
+*SetVar*: associate a memory object to a variable

 *IsNull*: return SUCCESS if the object passed in argument is nullptr.

 *StackNode*: this node implements a stack.

-*PushToStack*: push an object on the stack node
+*Push*: push an object on the stack node

-*PopFromStack*: pop an object from the stack node
+*Pop*: pop an object from the stack node